Practical how-to guide

 What is the best meat for homemade kebab?

-Lamb shoulder, beef rib mince, chicken thigh, or a mixed mince are strong choices because they have enough fat and flavor.
-Very lean meat is more likely to dry out.
+Lamb shoulder, beef chuck, beef rib mince, chicken thigh, or a mixed mince are strong choices because they have enough fat and flavor.
+Very lean meat is more likely to dry out and taste flat.

 Why do kebabs fall off skewers?

 The most common reasons are too much liquid, not enough fat, not enough kneading, or using thin round skewers.
-The meat should be sticky and shaped tightly around wide flat skewers.
+The meat should be cold, sticky, and pressed tightly around wide flat skewers.

 Can I make kebab without a charcoal grill?

 Yes.
 A hot cast iron pan, grill pan, oven broiler, or outdoor gas grill can work.
-Charcoal gives the strongest smoke, but the key is controlled high heat.
+Charcoal gives the strongest smoke, but the key is controlled high heat and correct timing.

 How long should kebab meat rest before cooking?